dbl-works/terraform/vpn/README.md

 }
 ```

-The next set is to configure the hostname/ip that will be used for generating access keys.
-By default, this will be the one created inside the packer ami.
+The next step is to configure the hostname/IP that will be used for generating access keys.
+By default, this will be the one created inside the packer AMI.
 Using the same `apiUrl` as above, run the following command:

 ```shell
 export API_URL=https://0.0.0.0:1234/xxx